 - The framework’s multi-touch support ensures that key presses aren’t missed while typing rapidly with two fingers.

 - A smarter dictionary learns from word usage and automatically includes contact names as suggestions.

 The browser has a nice little UI makeover with a redone URL entry bar which includes a Favicon.
 In terms of performance, no this version we have doesn’t have Flash 10, Google keeps making strides in the browser space.
-It’s worlds better than anything we’ve used previously on a stock Android OS, and jumps one notch higher than HTC’s customized browser.
-There is not multi-touch in here as of now, but, you can double tap to zoom in and zoom out
+It’s worlds better than anything we’ve used previously on a stock Android OS and jumps one notch higher than HTC’s customized browser.
+There is no multi-touch in here as of now, but, you can double tap to zoom in and zoom out